Kannan-Marimuthu/ReplatformingWorkshop/README.md

 Notes:
 - If your PCF installation does not have a CA cert you will need to use ````cf api api.sys.testpcf.nwie.net --skip-ssl-validation````.
 - If you try to use a `git bash` window the `cf cli` commands will not work properly
-- Your Username will be granted OrgManager, SpaceManager and SpaceDeveloper roles in an isolated, multitenant PCF environment.
+- Your Username will be granted PCF OrgManager, SpaceManager and SpaceDeveloper roles in an isolated, multitenant PCF environment.

 # 2 - Apps Manager
 Throughout the execution of this workshop, you are encouraged to take a look at the statics and health of your "Movie Fun" App by accessing the [Apps Manager GUI](https://login.sys.testpcf.nwie.net).

 # 3 - Let's Start with a simple _cf push_
 - Open a Terminal Window on your local machine, then create a workspace directory, and navigate to it.